Sebastianhju/Runeterra-5e/Rules/Subclasses.md

 #### **Strength**
 You gain +1 to your charisma up to a maximum of 21.

-**Voidskin** You become resistant to acid and necrotic damage, whenever you take acid og necrotic damage your next attack roll is made with advantage.
+**Voidskin**: At the end of a long rest, you can choose one damage type and gain resistance to that damage type.
+Once a turn when you deal acid, force or necrotic damage to a target.
+You can choose to push the target 10 feet away from you.

 ---

 #### **Dexterity**
 You gain +1 to your charisma up to a maximum of 21.

-**Killer Instinct**: Whenever you roll initiative, you gain temporary hit points equal to your sorcerer level.
-As long as you have these temporary hit points you gain 10ft additional walking speed.
+**Killer Instinct**: You gain +5ft walking speed and whenever you roll initiative, you gain temporary hit points equal to your sorcerer level.

 ---